Maplecroft/osm_maps/README.md

 ### Step 1: download osm data and load it into a PostGIS database.

-OSM data download links can be found here: [Planet.osm](http://wiki.openstreetmap.org/wiki/Planet.osm) (for a worldwide dump: [planet](ftp://ftp.spline.de/pub/openstreetmap/pbf/)).
+OSM data download links can be found here: [Planet.osm](http://wiki.openstreetmap.org/wiki/Planet.osm).
+For a worldwide dump: [planet](http://ftp.spline.de/pub/openstreetmap/pbf/).
 Save the planet.pbf of choice to a folder with lots of space (the file is about 20Gb).

 Create and tune a new PostGIS database.
 For such a big database it is strongly